Lincoln-Lancaster County COVID-19 Risk Dial remains in low yellow

 Benefits of the bivalent booster include protection against variants that weren’t included in the previous vaccines, and restoration of the body’s immunity against COVID-19.
 Even if you’ve had other COVID-19 boosters, it’s still important to get the updated one.

-LLCHD offers bivalent boosters and the primary series onsite at the Health Department, 3131 “O” St. Appointments can be scheduled online at COVID19.lincoln.ne.gov or by calling 402-441-4200.
+LLCHD is currently offering bivalent boosters and the primary series onsite at the Health Department – 3131 “O” St. Appointments can be scheduled online at COVID19.lincoln.ne.gov or by calling 402-441-4200.
 Walk-ins are also welcome Monday through Friday from 8 a.m. to 4 p.m.

 Local pharmacies also offer COVID-19 vaccinations by appointment.
 Visit vaccines.gov to find a pharmacy near you.